charpour/SonarTsPlugin/README.md

 </table>

 ##TsLint installation and configuration
 By default, SonarTsPlugin will look for a version of TsLint installed locally within your project (i.e. in node_modules\tslint\bin), relative to the sonar-project.properties file.
-Thismay not be what you want, so you can set this directly via the ```sonar.ts.tslintpath``` configuration setting:
+This may not be what you want, so you can set this directly via the ```sonar.ts.tslintpath``` configuration setting:
 * At project level
 * Globally, for all projects

 If analysis is failing, run ```sonar-runner``` with the ```-X -e``` options for more diagnostic information, including a note of where the plugin is searching for ```tslint```.
 Bear in mind that if running on a build server, the account running the build will need access to the path to ```tslint```.

+By default, SonarTsPlugin will look for a TsLint configuration file called tslint.json next to the sonar-project.properties file.
+You can override this using the ```sonar.ts.tslintconfigpath``` configuration setting if this isn't the case for your project.

 ## TsLint Custom Rules